 - Follow up emails reminding attendees about free gifts or offers from the speakers as well as the option to purchase recordings.

 Each element in your funnel has a job to do and none is more important than the next.

-While some of the promotion responsibility will fall to your speakers, you can—and should—be promoting your event as well.
-You’ve hand-selected a list of “A” players who bring value and expertise to your ideal client, and you owe it to her to make sure she knows about this opportunity.
+While some of the promotion responsibility will fall to your speakers, you should be promoting your event as well.

 Just as your speakers will share your event, you will also be promoting via: